Witiko/doctoral-thesis/main.md

 In this chapter, I will report the results of my research of representations and techniques that enable fast math information retrieval:

-- In Section \ref{sec:fast-and-reproducible-deployment}, I will describe my work in making math information retrieval search engines easier to build and deploy.
+- In Section~\vref{sec:fast-and-reproducible-deployment}, I will describe my work in making math information retrieval search engines easier to build and deploy.

-- In Section \ref{sec:representation-learning-speed}, I will describe my work in making neural representations of natural language words and math symbols both faster to learn and faster to use.
+- In Section~\vref{sec:representation-learning-speed}, I will describe my work in making neural representations of natural language words and math symbols both faster to learn and faster to use.

-- In Section \ref{sec:approximate-nearest-neighbor-search-speed}, I will
+- In Section~\vref{sec:approximate-nearest-neighbor-search-speed}, I will
   describe my work in developing fast approximate search techniques.

 ## Fast and Reproducible Deployment of Math Information Retrieval Systems Using Docker